sidebase/nuxt-auth/README.md

 ### Application-side usage

 This module allows you user-data access, signing in, signing out and more [via `useSession`](#session-access-and-manipulation).
 It also allows you to defined [middleware that protects pages](#middleware).

+Application-side usage refers to any code like pages, components or composables that are part of the universal server- and client-side rendering of Nuxt, see more in the [glossary](#glossary).

 #### Session access and manipulation